ember-template-lint/ember-template-lint/docs/rule/no-unnecessary-curly-literals.md

 # no-unnecessary-curly-literals

-🔧 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

-string values need not be wrapped in the mustache expressions.
+literals need not be wrapped in the mustache expressions.

 ## Examples